hoperyy/auto-compute-first-screen-time/README.md

             * result.maxErrorTime: The max error time than real time
             * resule.allDottedImgMap: all dotted images when computing
             * result.firstScreenImgMap: all dotted images in first screen when computing
-            * result.domUpdateList: all dotted object when computing */
+            * result.dotList: all dotted object when computing */

             // report(result.firstScreenTime)